Securing your windows server

-Windows servers are a target for malware and hackers as they are often badly set up exactly because setting up a basic windows server is as easy as installing it.
-The default installation security has improved with leaps and bounds.
-Server 2012 is far more secure than server 2008 and Server 2016 improved it even further.
+Windows servers are a target for malware and hackers as they are often badly set up exactly because setting up a basic Windows server is as easy as installing it.
+The default installation security has improved by leaps and bounds.
+Server 2012 is far more secure than Server 2008 and Server 2016 improved it even further.

 Keep up with what is happening in security

 The best way to understand what’s happening in the world of security is to read the latest reports.
-Have a look at Price-Waterhouse-Cooper’s Global State of Information Security Survey, the Verizon Data Breach Investigations Report or the Trustwave Global Security Report.
+Have a look at the Verizon Data Breach Investigations Report or the Trustwave Global Security Report.
 Then there is also the Mandiant APT1 report.
-These reports show us that cybercriminals utilise the latest tech and know of all the latest security bugs and flaws in operating systems.
+These reports show us that cybercriminals utilise the latest tech and knowledge of all the latest security bugs and flaws in operating systems.
 If we do not know about these, we become vulnerable.

 Security is not your IT department or your hosting provider’s issue.
 It is a business issue.
-It is essential to have an IT security committee which includes management from Operational, HR, Legal and IT as well as any other departments who have a stake in informational security.
+It is essential to have an IT security committee that includes management from Operational, HR, Legal, and IT as well as any other departments that have a stake in informational security.
 This committee has to classify your business data.
 They then assess the risk and do a proper risk-benefit analysis as well.
 The ability of your business to continue if the data is lost is discussed.
 This then forms part of your Business Continuity Plan and Disaster Recovery Plan.
-Effective Backup strategy is a part of this plan as a mitigating factor.
-It is essential to have a multi-layered backup strategy as no single backup is ever fail- or foolproof.
+An effective backup strategy is a part of this plan as a mitigating factor.
+It is essential to have a multi-layered backup strategy as no single backup is ever foolproof.
 A proper data audit is also essential so that you can make sure that ALL data is accounted for.